Top 3 Alerting Rules Recorded Future Clients Use to Stay Proactive

 Tracking advanced actors and commodity malware samples can be a daunting task, and one that requires a number of resources to do accurately.
 Access to new samples and a thorough malware repository are needed, as is an accurate set of Yara rules or signatures to categorize the samples.
 Many security teams do not have access to these sample repositories, and are often not given adequate time (or even tasked) to reverse-engineer malware that may be in their threat landscape.
 However, they are still required to stay on top of threats to their enterprises somehow.

 Fortunately, many researchers and malware philanthropists post new hashes regularly, and often post their association with actors behind the malware.
-This can commonly be found on Twitter and in VirusTotal comment sections.

 These hashes can be alerted on at a regular cadence for ingestion into a threat intelligence team’s monitoring or blocking, at whatever tempo they deem appropriate.
 This will help teams get around the dreaded cutting and pasting from malware reports, or continuing to refresh news sites for mentions of threat actors or malware of interest.